petershin/liferay-learn/docs/dxp/latest/en/site-building/sites/site-membership/inviting-members-to-your-site.md

     ![Select users to invite in the new window.](./inviting-members-to-your-site/images/02.png)

 1. Click the plus sign next to a user who should receive an invitation.
 Those who have already been invited but have not yet responded appear with a check mark next to their names.
-Users that have already accepted an invitation no longer appear in the list.
+Users that have already accepted an invitation no longer appear on the list.

    For others not on the list, you can input an email address under Invite by Email and click *Add Email Address*.